 In a flat basin such as the Great Salt Lake's a small drop in level results in a very large loss in surface area.
-This exposes more of the mudflats.
-Those mudflats contain concentrated heavy metals and other toxins from tens of thousands of years of accumulation.
+This exposes more of the mud flats.
+Those mud flats contain the concentrated heavy metals and other toxins from tens of thousands of years of accumulation.
 Anyone who has lived in the heavily populated areas to the east of the lake knows that winds from the west can pick up this mud and even on just a hazy day deposit a thin coating of mud on a previously clean car.
 Air quality is an issue.

-Snow in the Wasatch and Uinta Mountains is the principal source of water for this region as well as being the reason for Utah's well-deserved reputation among skiers for the 'greatest snow on earth'.
+Snow on the Wasatch and Uinta Mountains is the principal source of water for this region as well as being the reason for Utah's well-deserved reputation among skiers for the 'greatest snow on earth'.
 Lake-effect is one of the reasons for the deep snow in these mountains.
-Lake-effect is dependent on the lake surface area.
-Lake-effect is a type of feedback loop, and a falling lake level puts us on the wrong side of that phenomenon.
+Lake-effect is dependent on lake surface area.
+Lake-effect is a type of feedback loop, and a falling lake level puts us on the wrong side of that phenomena.